zwarag/typst-homework-template/main.typ

 This clarification made the difference: only models that understood the lifecycle change produced motion.
 Initial prompts that referenced the deprecated update() hook yielded static meshes.
-After rewriting the instructions to emphasise onBeforeRender(), the best-performing model cached the original vertex positions, computed normals per frame, and produced the animated ripple captured in gpt.webm.
+After rewriting the instructions to emphasise onBeforeRender(), the best-performing model cached the original vertex positions, computed normals per frame, and produced the animated ripple captured in gpt.mp4.
 The gallery below shows representative outputs.

 #figure(